Web Content Display (Global)

 The key messages

 - Stage 2 English Literary Studies students were the first to sit an electronic examination in 2018.
-Seven more subjects to follow by 2020.
+Additional subjects are being progressively introduced.

 - Electronic examinations will provide better assessment that is more authentic and relevant for students.